Reaching Out In Your Community

 This simple service can also be a bridge to discussion of pursuing other services.
 Many on the streets do not trust easily.
 This is a survival instinct that has developed as a result of feeling abused by the system and others in the past.
 One mentally ill man we work with picked up mail at St. Brigid's for over a year before he allowed us to begin helping him with an SSI application which he desperately needed help with.

 A phone number can be given to people to use as a call back number.
-We have a message machine that is checked on a routine basis and messages posted or handed out.
 Be careful to respect people's privacy with this.

 Clothing and Toiletries Closet

-Can be stocked with jackets, pants, sweatshirts, socks (these are gold), raingear, etc. We organize these by size for easy access.
-Also toothpaste, toothbrushes, combs, deodorant can be kept here.
+Can be stocked with jackets, pants, sweatshirts, socks (these are gold), raingear, etc. Also toothpaste, toothbrushes, combs, deodorant can be kept here.
 Donations can be requested from generous parish members or local businesses.
-We found it necessary to designate someone in charge of giving out these items as the need arises.
+We found it was necessary to designate someone in charge of giving out these items as the need arises.
 If this closet were to kept open for all, it could be easily raided or be difficult to keep neat.

 A stash of blankets and sleeping bags can be kept in the office.
 Tarps are also nice to have in stock in wet weather.